vsvishal/react-projects/React-notes.md

 ## 👨‍🚀 Always follow Single Responsibility principal when writing code

-## 👨‍🚀 Dynamic bundling / Code spliting / Chunking (If we don't do this, then single JS bundle will contain all the component code, which will make bundle very happy)
+## 👨‍🚀 Dynamic bundling / Code spliting / Chunking / Lazy loading/ On demand loading / Dynamic import (If we don't do this, then single JS bundle will contain all the component code, which will make bundle very happy)

-### ➡️ When you do system design planning for front-end, then do Logical separation of bundles. (i.e Bundle should have enough code for that feature)
+- ➡️ When you do system design planning for front-end, then do Logical separation of bundles. (i.e Bundle should have enough code for that feature)

-### ➡️ From Nework tab => JS => in browser you can check bundle
+- ➡️ From Nework tab => JS => in browser you can check bundle

-image.png
+## 👨‍🚀 Different way of writing CSS => Sass (Not recommended way)

+1. Vishl
+2. dff